patschi/gitlab-runner-hetzner/README.md

 ## Versions

-Currently this image is build using the `gitlab/gitlab-runner:latest` image and the latest docker-machine hetzner plugin.
-If you need builds for another version feel free to open an PR.
+Currently this image is build using the `gitlab/gitlab-runner:alpine` image and the latest docker-machine hetzner plugin.

 ## License

 MIT